-The decision to defer the USMLE Step 1 deadline of April 28, 2019 should be made with careful thought and consultation with SOM support, including OSLER, Wellness, and Student Development.
+The decision to defer the United States Medical Licensing Examination (USMLE) Step 1 deadline of April 25, 2021 should be made with careful thought and consultation with School of Medicine support, including the Office of Student Learning and Educational Resources (OSLER), Wellness, and Student Development.

-Be mindful that in many cases an 8-week Rotation One deferral will have consequences that delay graduation.
-The implications of a delay may be greater if students are in a Community Health Scholars program (such as ACE-PC, SJVP, Rural PRIME and TEACH-MS), including potentially leaving the CHS program.
+A deferral of one 6-week rotation may delay graduation and may impact your ability to match.
+The implications of a deferral may be greater if students are in a PRIME/TEACH program (such as ACE-PC, REACH, Rural PRIME and TEACH-MS), including potentially leaving the program.
 Students in these programs should review potential implications with their respective program leadership.

-Performance on the CBSE exams offered by the SOM is an important predictor for Step 1 performance, and students are required to take the CBSE exam both times it is offered.
-The School plans to offer the CBSE in December 2018 and February 2019.
+Performance on the CBSE exams offered by the School of Medicine is an important predictor for Step 1 performance, and students are required to take the CBSE exam both times it is offered.
+The CBSE is offered in November 2020 and February 2021.

-Deferrals will be considered for academic reasons and will include review of academic performance and CBSE results.
+Deferrals for academic reasons will include review of academic performance and CBSE results.

-Students will complete a one-page form detailing the rationale for the request and will obtain signatures from the relevant faculty and staff in the Office of Medical Education.
+Students will complete a USMLE Step 1 Deferral Form (PDF) detailing the rationale for the request and will obtain signatures from the relevant faculty and staff in the Office of Medical Education.

 The number of slots available for Step 1 deferrals will be determined each year by the Associate Deans for Curriculum and Students in consultation with the clinical curriculum manager.
-After students apply to defer, their applications will be reviewed by an OME committee which includes the Associate Dean for Curriculum, the Associate Dean for Students, OSLER, the Director of Student Development, and the Vice Dean for Education; this committee will review available academic performance data in making their recommendation.
+After students apply to defer, their applications will be reviewed by an OME committee which includes the Associate Dean for Curriculum, the Associate Dean for Students, the Office of Student Learning and Educational Resources, the Director of Student Development and the Vice Dean for Education; this committee will review available academic performance data in making their recommendation.
 Recommendations from the OME Committee will be submitted to the Committee on Student Promotions which will have final approval for all deferrals.

-- No Rotation One deferral requests will be considered after February 15, 2019
+- Rotation One deferral requests will NOT be considered after February 12, 2021

 - Curricular Impact: